BRITISH MEDICAL ASSOCIATION MODEL PUBLICATION SCHEME FOR GENERAL PRACTITIONERS IN SCOTLAND

 Copies of the scheme as adopted by a practice/general practitioner should be obtained directly from that practice.

 Our General Practice has formally adopted the British Medical Association Model Publication Scheme for General Practitioners in Scotland and for all enquiries relating to practice information, which is contained in this scheme please contact:

 Dr. J. Keenan

 If you have any comments about the operation of the Publication Scheme, or how we have dealt with your request for information from the Scheme, please write to:

 If we are unable to resolve any complaint, you can complain to the Scottish Information Commissioner who oversees the Act and whose contact details are below.
+From 1 January 2005, when the general right of access comes into force, there will be a formal appeal mechanism to deal with situations where information is withheld.
 Further details on this will be available on the Commissioner’s website at www.itspublicknowledge.info before this date.

 Freedom of Information enquiries should be addressed to: